AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/request-access.md

 1. Go to the object for which you want to request additional access.

+1. Request More Access
+1.
+1. Request Access
+1.
+1.
 1. (Conditional) If more than one user has the appropriate access to grant you additional access, a drop-down arrow is displayed next to the name of the user.
 1. Select the user from the drop-down list who you want to receive your access request.
    Only 10 users are displayed in the drop-down list.
 The list is sorted alphabetically.
    For more information on the order of the users listed in this&nbsp;drop-down menu, see&nbsp; [Hierarchy of the "Request Access" and "Request More Access" drop-down menus](#hierarchy-of-the-request-more-access-drop-down-menu).

 1. From the drop-down list, select the level of access that you are requesting.
-1. (Optional) In the `P.S.` field, specify a note regarding why you need additional access.
+1. (Optional) In the **P.S.** field, specify a note regarding why you need additional access.
-1. Click `Request Access`.
+1. Click **Request Access**.

 ## Hierarchy of the "Request Access" and "Request More Access" drop-down menus